DanielMaritim/search-engine-optimization/README.md

 This is one of the most vital things that a developer needs to know.

-It involves a few steps taht when adhered to,they can really help improve traffic to a website.
+It involves a few steps that when adhered to,they can really help improve traffic to a website.

 SEO(search engine optimization) can be achieved with a well thought and well structured website.